Occoquan, Virginia

-Occoquan (/ˈɒkəkwɒn/) is a town in Prince William County, Virginia.
-The population was 934 at the 2010 United States Census.
-The town is a suburb of Washington, D.C. and is adjacent to Woodbridge.
-The current mayor is Earnest W. Porta Jr.
+Occoquan (/ˈɒkəkwɒn/) is a town in eastern Prince William County, Virginia, United States, founded in 1804.
+The population was 934 at the 2010 United States census.
+The current mayor is Earnest W. Porta Jr. Today, the town is a restored artists' community, with shops, outdoor dining, ghost walks, and a town boat dock, as well as historic buildings dating back to the 19th century.

 History

 Occoquan is derived from an Algonquian Doeg Indian word, meaning "at the end of the water".
 Located on the Occoquan River, Occoquan was long a site of indigenous peoples' habitation.
 Like the British colonists after them, they relied on the river for transportation and trade, as well as fish.
 Early in the 1600s Capt.
 John Smith sailed and explored the Occoquan River.
 In 1608, when the first European reached Northern Virginia, the Tauxenent tribe (also known by the English as the "Dogues") had its main village at the mouth of the Occoquan River.
 This tribe was more closely associated with neighbors such as the Piscataways (located across the Potomac River in what is now Maryland) than the other Algonquian-speaking tribes to the south.
-The local chief was called a Tayac, who was subservient to an "emperor" located in Prince Georges County.
+The local chief was called a Tayac, who was subservient to an "emperor" located in Prince George’s County.

 By 1765, Anglo-American colonists had established an industrial settlement at Occoquan, with grist mills and tobacco warehouses.
-The Merchant's Mill was the first automated grist mill in the nation.
+The Merchants Mill established by Quaker Nathaniel Ellicot may have been the first automated grist mill in the nation.
 It operated for 175 years until destroyed by fire.

 During the Civil War, the post office passed letters and packages between North and South.
 River silting reduced ship traffic to Occoquan and ended its days as a port, as did the shift in traffic to railroads.

-The town has survived and thrived.
-Today, it is a restored artists' community, with shops, outdoor dining, ghost walks, a town boat dock and more.
+Local attractions

 A number of structures in town, including many in the downtown commercial area, are part of the Occoquan Historic District listed on the National Register of Historic Places (NRHP).
 Rockledge, the former house of the town's founder, is also listed as a significant structure on the NRHP.

+Historic houses in Occoquan include a 17th-century house at 206 Mill Street and Rockledge Manor, a Georgian mansion built in 1758 by John Ballandine and British architect William Buckland.
+Two hotels in the town date back to the early 1800s: the Hamill Hotel built in 1804 and the Occoquan Inn built in 1810.
+The oldest brick structure in Occoquan, the Hamill Hotel once housed Confederate troops under General Wade Hampton.

+The Mill House Museum in Occoquan is operated daily except Wednesdays by the Occoquan Historical Society.
+The Odd Fellows Hall on 308 Commerce Street dates back to 1889 but was renovated to add an upstairs porch.